 Our mattress was a wedding gift.
 It served us well but after 20 years, our backs were telling us it was time for something new.
-Since I know a little bit more about mattresses than I knew 20 years ago, I knew I wanted a non-toxic mattress that was safer to sleep on and healthier for the planet too.
+Since I know a little bit more about mattresses than I knew 20 years ago, I knew I wanted a non-toxic, healthy mattress that was safe to sleep on and better for the planet too.

-It took a lot of research to finally find a natural, non-toxic mattress that we were comfortable with and that fit within our budget.
+It took a lot of research to finally find a natural, organic mattress that we were comfortable with and that fit within our budget.
 As much as we wanted the best luxurious organic mattress on the market, we needed to find an affordable mattress that checked all the boxes but wouldn’t break the bank.

-If you’ve ever shopped for mattresses you’ve probably noticed that the mattress industry is complicated and confusing.
-The number of options and differences between products is overwhelming and every brand has their own “proprietary” way of doing things.
+If you’ve ever shopped for a mattress you’ve probably noticed that the mattress industry is complicated and confusing.
+The number of options and differences between products is overwhelming and each mattress company has their own “proprietary” manufacturing process.

 You’ll need to cut through the hype and the clutter to find the elements of a safe and healthy mattress that are important to you.

 Here are the top things to look for in a healthy mattress:

 - ZERO chemical flame retardants – The chemicals in fire retardants are linked to neurological damage, hormone disruption, and cancer.
 These dangerous chemicals also bioaccumulate in humans, which can lead to long-term chronic health problems.

 - Natural materials and fabrics – Look for mattresses made with certified organic materials including an organic cotton cover and organic wool as a natural fire barrier, instead of synthetic materials like polyester, polyurethane foam and vinyl.

 - Natural latex – If you want a cushy layer in your mattress, make sure it is natural talalay latex or dunlop latex made from rubber trees, and NOT petroleum-based polyurethane foams (as is used in memory foam mattresses).